 The best way to overcome the limitation of time is by automating some of your processes – and marketing is one area ripe for automation.
-However, even if you do find a tool that can automate many components of marketing at once, (for example, Hunter for verifying email addresses, ContactOut for finding contact numbers and email addresses on LinkedIn) it should by no means drive you to neglect the creative and engaging side of your job.
+However, even if you do find a tool that can automate any of the marketing components, (for example, Hunter for verifying email addresses, ContactOut for finding contact numbers and email addresses on LinkedIn) it should by no means drive you to neglect the creative and engaging side of your job.
 Moreover, steer clear of automating all of your Social Media advertising steps, so that you can avoid repetition of content and cross-posting.

 21) Engage in real-time and capitalize on micro-moments to delight your Social Media followers

 “Personal, deeper connections between brands and social media users.
 Less automation and repetition, more real-time engagement and capitalization on micro-moments with the aim to delight your social media followers.
 The popular adoption of live video and the Snapchat/Instagram Stories type of content will push marketers to create and publish content as they go.” – Veronika Baranovska, Content Marketing Specialist, Sendible

 “Content Marketing Strategy will be at the heart of effective social media marketing.
 You hear the HiPPOs say “We need a social media strategy”, but actually what they want is a way of engaging different personas and it’s the content that fuels this and you need a strategy to compete now that everyone knows about the importance of quality content.” – Dave Chaffey, CEO & Co-Founder, Smart Insights

 23) Vary the content form you deliver – from blog posts, to infographics, to videos